zeflash/SublimeLinter/README.rst

 Within a file whose language/syntax is supported by SublimeLinter, you can control SublimeLinter via the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
 The available commands are:

 * **SublimeLinter: Lint Current File** — Lints the current file, highlights any errors and displays how many errors were found.
-After using this command, the current view will not be linted until requested by this command or until background or load-save linting mode is enabled.
 * **SublimeLinter: Show Error List** — Lints the current file, highlights any errors and displays a quick panel with any errors that are found.
 Selecting an item from the quick panel jumps to that line.
 * **SublimeLinter: Enable Background Linting** — Enables background linting mode for the current view and lints it.
 * **SublimeLinter: Disable Background Linting** — Disables background linting mode for the current view and clears all lint errors.